synthetic-corpus/feywild-time/README.md

 ## Feywild Calendar

 Each Calendar Represents a specific place with in the Fey Wild.
-Dungeon Master may have as many as needed, and each one requires input.
+Dungeon Masters may have as many as needed, and each one requires completed input.
 A FeywildCalendar looks like this:
 ```typescript
 {
     createdAt: string,